Eruption of primary teeth; Well child care - teething

 Be sure to read and follow package instructions before using any medicine or remedy.
 If you are not sure how to use it, call your child's provider.

 What not to do:

-Dean JA, Turner EG. Eruption of the teeth: local, systemic, and congenital factors that influence the process.
+Turner EG, Dean JA.
+Eruption of the teeth: local, systemic, and congenital factors that influence the process.
 In: Dean JA, ed.
 McDonald and Avery's Dentistry for the Child and Adolescent.
-10th ed.
-Philadelphia, PA: Elsevier; 2016:chap 19.BACK TO TOP
+11th ed.
+St Louis, MO: Elsevier; 2022:chap 20.BACK TO TOP

 Health Content Provider